its-ericjones/windows-automations/Display Mode Switcher/README.md

 ## Next Steps

-Getting all of that working has been pretty great, but it also got me thinking, since I have a Raspberry Pi, LEDs, buttons, resistors, a breadboard — basically a bunch of hardware from previous classes that's just been sitting around collecting dust, why not actually use it?
+After getting my software setup working well, I started thinking about the physical hardware I already have: a Raspberry Pi, LEDs, buttons, resistors, and a breadboard - all just collecting dust from previous classes.
+Why not put them to use?

-The idea I landed on is to essentially build my own version of a Stream Deck — a little hardware device where you can map physical buttons to shortcuts.
-Instead of buying one, I figured I’d try making my own since I already have the parts.
+I landed on building my own version of a [Stream Deck](https://www.elgato.com/us/en/p/stream-deck-mk2-black) - a hardware device with physical buttons mapped to shortcuts, rather than buying one since I already have the components.

-Here’s what I’m imagining:
+Though I initially planned to use the Raspberry Pi, I got sidetracked exploring embedded systems and decided to use an [Arduino](https://www.arduino.cc/maker) instead.
+The Arduino is essentially a board built around a microcontroller chip that lets me write code that talks directly to hardware.
+Unlike my Raspberry Pi which runs a full Linux operating system with all its layers of abstraction, Arduino code runs directly on the hardware.
+This direct hardware access makes it perfect for projects where timing really matters, like precisely controlling motors or reading sensors.

-- I sit down at my computer and press a button wired to the Raspberry Pi.
+For this simple project, either would work fine, but I'm excited to learn how this closer to the hardware approach works.
+Microcontrollers like the one on the Arduino board are what power most of the critical embedded systems around us where reliability matters - they have fewer components that can fail, more predictable execution timing, and they're designed for specific tasks rather than trying to be a jack of all trades like the Raspberry Pi.

-- The Raspberry Pi, running a small local web server, registers the button press.
+What's fascinating me about embedded systems is how ubiquitous they are - these microcontrollers are everywhere but mostly invisible to us.
+They're in household appliances like washing machines and thermostats, critical systems like car engine control units and pacemakers, and infrastructure components like parking meters and traffic lights.
+These tiny systems operate with minimal resources compared to single board computers, often running for years on battery power, fitting into small spaces, and responding instantly to inputs.

-- The XPS, which is always listening for updates from the Pi’s web server, picks up that the button was pressed.
+All that being said, here's my implementation plan for incorporating hardware with the PowerShell scripts:

-- Once it detects the button press, it launches Steam and automatically switches the resolution and power plan, just like it does now.
+- Connect buttons and LEDs to an Arduino board
-- After Steam is running, the XPS sends a response back to the Pi to light up an LED as a visual indicator that Steam is active.
+- Program Arduino to communicate button presses to the Raspberry Pi via serial connection
-- When I'm done playing, I press the button again.
+- Keep the Raspberry Pi running as a local web server my XPS can communicate with
-- The Pi updates the web server state, which the XPS detects.
+- Have the Raspberry Pi relay the Arduino's button press events to my XPS via web connection
-- Steam closes, the script runs to revert everything back to Studio Display Mode, and the LED switches to a different color.
+- When button press is detected, launch Steam to trigger my existing PowerShell scripts

-It’s more or less the same setup I already have, just expanded into something physical.
+- Send status updates back through the Pi to the Arduino to illuminate LEDs